Bloom Into You: Use of yuri tropes

 Writing for Anime News Network, Nicki "YuriMother" Bauman called Bloom Into You "one of the most successful yuri works," noting its commercial success and popularity with readers, of which she said it "deserves every bit".
 In spite of this acknowledgement, Bauman was nonetheless critical of the series.
-While she said it broke away from many tropes commonly associated with yuri, she said it nonetheless featured numerous common yuri tropes, describing it as "a near-textbook example of the 'girl-meets-girl' structure".
+While she said it broke away from many tropes commonly associated with yuri, she said it still featured numerous genre conventions, describing it as "a near-textbook example of the 'girl-meets-girl' structure".
 Bauman pointed to many narrative elements, such as the school play plotline and Sayaka's attraction to Touko, as imitative of other series such as Maria-sama ga Miteru and Strawberry Panic!.
-Another point of criticism was Touko's forceful expression of her affection for Yuu, described as an example of the "predatory lesbian" trope, which Bauman called "one of yuri's most harmful".
+Another point of criticism was Touko's forceful expression of her affection for Yuu, described as an example of the "predatory lesbian" trope that Bauman called "one of yuri's most harmful".

-In spite of this, she praised how Nakatani broke from the tradition of "transitory same-sex love" established by Class S stories in depicting Yuu and Touko having sex and becoming a couple in adulthood (although she noted that Kisses, Sighs, and Cherry Blossom Pink and Kase-san had already similarly broken from this convention).
-In a piece for Anime Feminist, Alex Henderson also praised Sayaka's character arc, the depiction of Riko and Miyako's relationship, and their role in her story, as upending the "just a phase" framing of Class S tropes.
-Bauman agreed with Henderson, additionally praising Sayaka's story in the light novel spinoff series, and describing Riko and Miyako as "queer adult figures guiding the next generation".
+In spite of this, Bauman praised how Nakatani broke from the tradition of "transitory same-sex love" established by Class S stories in depicting Yuu and Touko having sex and becoming a couple in adulthood (although she noted that Kisses, Sighs, and Cherry Blossom Pink and Kase-san had already similarly broken from this convention).
+In a piece for Anime Feminist, Alex Henderson also praised Sayaka's character arc, the depiction of Riko and Miyako's relationship, and their role in her story as upending the "just a phase" framing of Class S tropes.
+Bauman agreed with Henderson, additionally praising Sayaka's story in the light novel spinoff series and describing Riko and Miyako as "queer adult figures guiding the next generation".